Is biodegradable plastic compostable plastic?

-Be aware that “green” is a ticket to higher sales in the marketplace, and in the absence of regulations, products sometimes claim to be compostable (or otherwise degradable) without having been tested and certified.
+Be aware that “green” is a ticket to higher sales in the marketplace.
+In the absence of regulations, products sometimes claim to be compostable (or otherwise degradable) without having been tested and certified.
 To be sure you are purchasing a compostable plastic, look for certification from a legitimate testing agency.

 ‘Compostable’ may not be right for home systems

-Unfortunately, for the home composter, few compostable plastics are appropriate for the backyard compost pile.
+FFor the home composter, few compostable plastics are appropriate for the backyard compost pile.
 In truth, the composting methods used by most municipal and commercial facilities can’t handle “compostable” plastics, either.
-Of the nearly 5,000 composting facilities in the U.S., only a handful utilize the robust, high-rate technologies required to successfully compost resins intended for industrial facilities.
+Of the nearly 5,000 composting facilities in the U.S., only a handful utilize the robust, high-rate technologies required.

-The U.S. Composting Council has recently released model legislation for states to use in developing regulations governing labeling and certification for compostable plastics.
-This document, which may be viewed/downloaded from the Council’s Compostable Plastics Task Force page, includes a special label to indicate suitability for home composting.
+The U.S. Composting Council has model legislation for states to use in developing regulations governing labeling and certification for compostable plastics.
+This document may be viewed/downloaded from the Council’s Compostable Plastics Task Force page.
+It includes a special label to indicate suitability for home composting.

-The “OK Home” label and certification is already in use in Europe and indicates products that can compost at the lower temperatures common to backyard composting environments.
+The “OK Home” label and certification is already in use in Europe.
+It indicates products that can compost at the lower temperatures common to backyard composting environments.
 The certification entity, Vinçotte, has been verifying compostables since 1995.

 Biodegradable vs. compostable

 A rock may “degrade,” but it’s not compostable.
 A plastic may be “compostable,” but it won’t biodegrade in water or soil.
-When it comes to the semantics of plastics business, the use of specific words or terms printed on labels and packaging for bio-based and other types of degradable products may not be generic or interchangeable.
+When it comes to the semantics of the plastics business, the use of specific words or terms printed on labels may not be generic or interchangeable.

 Terms don’t always conform to industry standards.
 Product claims may not result from testing and certification.
 To ensure you’re paying for the right product, look for a legitimate “compostable” label and certification.

-Never toss a compostable or other bio-plastic in with recyclable plastics.
+BTW — never toss a compostable or other bio-plastic in with recyclable plastics.
 Even small amounts of these resins can foul an entire processing batch for your local recycler.
-When in doubt about which products to buy or how to recycle discards, discuss options with your local recycling coordinator.
+When in doubt about which products to buy or how to recycle them, contact your local recycling coordinator.

 If you are in an area served by a McGill composting facility: